Ip-12345/Personal-Blog/README.md

 Hello everyone.
-This is Indupriya Bejugum.
+This is Indupriya Bejugam.

 This is my first commit